 Ovarian cysts are fluid-filled sac (cyst) located in the ovary and usually are benign (non-cancer).
 In fact most women do not realize that she had a cyst until she checked her pregnancy.
 Yes, sometimes a woman can still get pregnant with a cyst on her ovary.
 Usually the cyst will be removed when the woman gave birth to her child.

 Treatment to remove the ovarian cyst with surgery would have done if the cyst is causing the problem, in the form of pain, causing bleeding during menstrual or difficulty conceiving.

-Usually the doctor will give you medicine for pain relief or to treat hormonal form of birth control pills.
-Unless you have a chronic or polycystic, then the doctor will suggest that you need surgery to remove your ovarian cysts.
+Usually the doctor will give you medicine for pain relief or to control hormone in form birth control pills.
+Unless you have polycystic ovarian syndrome (PCOS) then the doctor will suggest that you need surgery to remove your ovarian cysts.